How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Vines, flexible branches, or long grass for lashing
+Vines, saplings, or grass

 Steps: